Working for us

 Pension Statement

-Your Total Reward Statement (TRS) is available on-line every year and provides you with an NHS pension estimate.
-It is available September/October BUT you have to be in post on 31st March of that same year to receive one.
+Your Total Reward Statement (TRS) is available online every year and provides you with an NHS pension estimate.
+It is available September/October, but you have to be in post on 31st March of that same year to receive one.
 You can view your TRS statement via ESR Self Service.

 back to top